giwonbahg/gpjm/README.md

 # Gaussian Process Linking Functions for Mind, Brain, and Behavior

-This repository provides codes and data used for "Gaussian Process Linking Functions for Mind, Brain, and Behavior" (Bahg, Evans, Galdo, & Turner, in press, PNAS).
+This repository provides codes and data used for "Gaussian Process Linking Functions for Mind, Brain, and Behavior" (Bahg, Evans, Galdo, & Turner, in press).

  * simulation: The code used for the simulated study on a spatiotemporal GPJM.
  * fMRI_data: Raw fMRI data and general linear model regressors.